 Overall Configuration

-The configuration consists of a stacked FR4 epoxy laminate arranged in two layers, yielding a total thickness of 1.6 mm and a planar dimension of 50 mm × 50 mm [50].
+The configuration consists of an FR4 epoxy laminate stacked in two layers, yielding a total thickness of 1.6 mm and a planar dimension of 50 mm × 50 mm [46].
 The intermediate ground plane separates the two substrates, where a coupling aperture is introduced to transfer energy from the micro-strip transmission line to the radiator, thereby realizing the aperture-coupled feed scheme.
 The radiating part is a square spiral resonator with an overall footprint of 22.2 × 22.2 mm² and a metallic strip width of 3 mm, patterned on the upper substrate.
-In the baseline model without the integrated impedance matching network (IMN), illustrated in Fig. 1(a), the feed-line excites the SR radiator solely through the aperture slot.
+In the baseline model without and with the integrated impedance matching network (IMN), illustrated in Figure 1(a) and Figure 1(b) respectively, the feed-line excites the SR radiator solely through the aperture slot.

-FR4, a flame-retardant fiberglass epoxy laminate, was deliberately chosen as the substrate material due to its low cost, widespread availability, acceptable dielectric constant (εr ≈ 4.4), and moderate loss tangent (tan δ ≈ 0.02).
-Although FR4 exhibits higher dielectric losses compared to advanced substrates such as Rogers RT / Duroid or Taconic laminates, its commercial accessibility and proven reliability in prototyping and low-cost consumer devices make it a pragmatic choice for validating the proposed design.
-In practice, FR4 represents a realistic trade-off between performance and affordability, which is especially important for IoT and wearable applications where large-scale deployment is anticipated.